-The more alcohol someone drinks in a set period of time, the higher their BAC will be.
+The more alcohol someone drinks in a set period, the higher their BAC will be.
 This can vary based on the individual's gender, weight, meals eaten that day, rate of consumption (how quickly they drank multiple drinks), and the strength of the drink.

 Drivers can exhibit symptoms at different BAC levels, such as:

-· At .02% BAC,the individual experiences divided attention, decreased visual functions, difficultly focusing on multiple things.
+· At .02% BAC, the individual experiences divided attention, decreased visual functions, and difficulty focusing on multiple things.

 · At .05% BAC, the person experiences decreased reflexes, control, and coordination.